Deep Face Restoration: A Survey

 \subsection{Face Restoration Methods}

 General image restoration methods aim to design efficient methods for recovering sharp natural images.
 However, as a highly structured object, the human face has specific characteristics that are ignored by general image restoration methods.
 Thus, most face restoration methods incorporate face prior knowledge to recover facial images with clearer facial structure.
 The developed face-specific priors in the models are mainly based on common sense that human faces exhibit small variations in a controlled environment.
-On the other hand, other methods aim to develop networks learning a mapping function between the low-quality and high-quality face images without facial prior.
+On the other hand, other methods aim to develop networks learning a mapping function between the low-quality and high-quality face images without the facial prior.
 The milestones of face restoration in the past years are illustrated in Fig.~\ref{fig:milestone}.
 We divide face restoration methods into two categories: prior based deep restoration methods and non-prior based deep learning approaches.
 In addition, prior based deep restoration methods can be approximately divided into three sets: geometric prior based deep restoration methods, reference prior based deep restoration methods, and generative prior based deep restoration methods.
-A summary of face restoration methods is shown in Table~\ref{tab:summary}.
+In this part, we first summarize prior-based methods, including geometric prior, reference prior, and generative prior based designs.
+We then introduce non-prior based methods that learn restoration without explicit facial priors.
+For each group, we provide short summaries to highlight key ideas and limitations.
 In the following, we discuss these methods in detail.